 I’ll admit I’m not a fan of cold weather.
-It gets dark far too early for my comfort in the winter and I’m a terrible driver when it snows.
-Although my husband will tell you I’m not the best driver even when the weather is fine.
-But I digress…one upside to the cooler temperatures is it makes for a great time to eat and make soup.
+However, one upside to the cooler temperatures is it makes for a great time to eat and make soup.
 Something about the cooler weather just makes me crave good ole comfort food like soup like this Crock Pot Leek and Potato Soup.

 Cut into about 1-inch slices.

 I just love that onion-y smell as I’m dicing them up.

 Now put the diced leeks into a bowl of water to rinse.
 Or put them in a colander like I do and squirt them gently with water.
 This will help get all the dirt out that might be trapped in the layers of the leeks.
 Dry them gently on some paper towels.

 Now it’s time to cook them.
 In a large skillet over medium-high heat, add chopped bacon.
 Allow some of the fat to render from the bacon and let it brown slightly.
 Then add in chopped leeks.
 Cook until leeks are soft and bacon is crisp.
 Drain any excess grease.
 Transfer bacon and leeks to your slow cooker (it needs to be at least a 6-quart slow cooker.)
 Add in potatoes, carrots, and celery.